zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 ## From Irrationality to Fundamental Value: The importance of becoming a store of value

-In the summer of 2021, Nassim Taleb published a short article entitled [Bitcoin, currencies, and fragility](https://www.tandfonline.com/doi/full/10.1080/14697688.2021.1952702), in which he argues that the value of Bitcoin is exactly 0.
+In the summer of 2021, Nassim Taleb published a short article entitled [Bitcoin, currencies, and fragility](https://www.tandfonline.com/doi/full/10.1080/14697688.2021.1952702), in which one of his arguments is that the value of Bitcoin is exactly 0 and, therefore, Bitcoin cannot be a store of value.

 To argue this, Taleb relies on the premise that the fundamental value of any asset is equal to the sum of the present value of its expected future cash flows together with the terminal value that the asset will have.